opencv-ai/opencv-blog/OAK-Marketplace-Emotion-Recognition/README.md

   -h, --help            show this help message and exit --model-path MODEL_PATH
-                        Path to Emotion Recognition model -visualize {0,1}      If set to 1, visualize the results --save-video {0,1}    If set to 1, save the visualization results onto a MP4 video file
+                        Path to Emotion Recognition model --visualize {0,1}      If set to 1, visualize the results --save-video {0,1}    If set to 1, save the visualization results onto a MP4 video file
   --save-statistics {0,1}